Skip to Content

 Extending support in India

-Everywhere we work in India, we come across children who began their journeys in Bihar.
+Wherever Railway Children work in India, they come across children who began their journeys in Bihar.
 These children have run away for all kinds of reasons.
 Some are escaping violence, abuse or early marriage.
 Others are seeking a better life away from lack of food and unsanitary living conditions.
 And others are drawn by the promise of excitement and a chance to earn money – not realising the reality is very different.

-That’s why, in 2024, we extended our work along the extensive Delhi-Howrah trainline to cover the city of Patna.
-By intervening early in a child’s journey – before they even board a train – we can minimise the chances of them becoming lost to the streets, to abusers or to traffickers.
+That’s why, in 2024, Railway Children India extended their work along the extensive Delhi-Howrah trainline to cover the city of Patna.
+Intervening early in a child’s journey – before they even board a train – minimises the chances of them becoming lost to the streets, to abusers or to traffickers.

 There for children